heremaps/gluecodium/docs/async.md

 The attribute itself is platform-agnostic.
 Currently only the Kotlin generator consumes it, emitting `suspend` extension functions; other generators ignore it.

+Runtime behaviour of the generated wrappers is currently validated only by the `android-kotlin` functional tests in `functional-tests/functional/android-kotlin`, so the semantics described below are exercised for Kotlin alone.

 The generated wrappers use `kotlinx.coroutines`, so a project that enables `@AsyncDecorator` has to put `kotlinx-coroutines-core` (or `kotlinx-coroutines-android`) on the Kotlin runtime classpath.